raganwald-deprecated/homoiconic/2013/01/practical-applications-of-partial-application.md

 }, this);
 ```

-Note the second parameter that specifies the context for the function applications.
+Note the third parameter (`this`) that specifies the context for the function applications.
 If you don't supply it, the function being applied to each element cannot access anything in the current context.
 This is especially important if we're using a map inside of a method.
 Depending on how `map` is written, the context will be the global context, `null`, or even some array (yecch!).

 Before we go any further, let's get rid of `this`.
 We can bind our function to `this` so that it always evaluates in the current context: